open/close all folders

 - Nerf: The base Swarm host in the campaign is weaker than it is in melee games- without an upgrade it is visible when activated, and its locusts have a much lower dps.

 - Weaksauce Weakness: Like the Lurker before them, they are completely defenseless aboveground.

 An evolution of the Overlord, they can disable enemy buildings in the process of building or researching something, and spawn Changelings to spy on enemies.

-- The Bus Came Back: Then came back when the Viper was retooled and Blizzard decided to tweak the Overseer to be more useful on its own.
+- Put on a Bus: Initially in Heart of the Swarm in favor of the Viper.
+The Bus Came Back when the Viper was retooled and Blizzard decided to tweak the Overseer to be more useful on its own.

 An anti-armor flier, they act as a counter to heavier air units that Mutalisks can't compete with.

 A new spellcasting flier in Heart of the Swarm, they can lash enemies and pull them out of place, or do the same to allies to pull them to safety.
 They can also spit clouds to limit enemy attack range, and regenerate energy by leaching health off friendly structures.

 An evolution of the Corruptor, it produces Broodlings from its body which it then hurls at ground targets, not only damaging them heavily but leaving the Broodling down there to wreak further havoc on their own.

 - Abnormal Ammo: Fires broodlings (which then proceed to gnaw on your enemies) instead of simple projectiles.